Neurology · Peripheral Neuropathy

 4

-The Phalen maneuver and Tinel sign are the most common provocative clinical tests used to support the diagnosis.
+The Phalen maneuver and Tinel sign are the classic provocative clinical tests used to support the diagnosis.

 Confidence: